RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 		end
 	```

 + You also need to make sure that your chatbot is outside when you start talking to it.
-Add this code to the top of your chatbot code:
+Add this block to the top of your chatbot code:

 	```blocks
 		switch to background [space v]